WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_DEBUGCHROME
 Set to 1 to enable the debugflag for the Chrome headless runner

-### WEBHARE_ALLOWEPHEMERAL
-Set to 1 to allow the WebHare docker to run on ephemeral storage such as overlayfs.

 ### RUNKIT_TARGET_SLUG
 Override the hostname in the PS1 prompt.
 Usually set by `runkit wh shell` with container information